aurelius-in/test/checklist-step-by-step-ML.md

 - [ ] Train and evaluate TabNet model.

 ### Comparison and Analysis
-- [ ] Compare each model's accuracy against CatBoost for weighted data.
+- [ ] Compare each model's accuracy for weighted and weighted data.
-- [ ] Compare each model's accuracy against CatBoost for unweighted data.
 - [ ] Analyze which models outperform CatBoost under each condition.

 ### Visualization
-- [ ] Plot a graph displaying the accuracy of each model in comparison to CatBoost for both weighted and unweighted data.
+- [ ] Plot a graph displaying the accuracy of each model for both weighted and unweighted data.

 ### Documentation
 - [ ] Document findings and observations.